odys-z/x-visual/docsphinx/tests/test-morph.rst

     test/html/assets/earth/earth-low.gltf
     examples/route66/route66.gltf

-Here is a compare of how different for different assets artists like to do.
+Here is a comparison of how different for different assets artists like to do.

 .. image:: imgs/005-route66-car-size.jpg
     :width: 340px